Saddeekhan/my_official_website/posts/post2.md

 5/
  Here’s the deeper truth:
  Genomic assays feel quantitative.
- You get numbers, peaks, plots.
+ You get number, peaks, plots.

 But biology is not always quantitative.
 Technical artifacts and biological nuance blur the line.